elijah-holt/Global_Literacy_90s/README.md

 The average world gender parity index of literacy rates during the 1990s was 0.83.
 The lowest average gender parity index in the 1990s was South Asia at .585.

+### Overall

+This data was super interesting because it both confirmed and denied some pre-concieved notions I had about the state of literacy in the world.
+I was suprised at the global literay rate in the 90s being around 77%, I expected it to be lower.
+I was not suprised at the disparity between male and female literay rates, though it was interesting to see that as literacy rates rose, the gender gap grew smaller.
+I definitely expected Europe to have high literacy, and I assume the same for North Amerca even though this data didn't have anything on North America.
+I wouldn't have guessed that Latin America had higher literacy rates most of the time than East Asia, but I think that is due to two things: when I think of East Asia I think of the high urban densities of China and Japan, not more rural Southeast Asian countries; when I think of Latin America I think mostly of countries in Central America, forgetting the affluence and development of countries like Argentina or Brazil.
+Lastly, I was surprised that South Asia was the region with, overwhelmingly, the lowest literacy rates - I would have guessed, based on how American media covers international news, that it would be Sub-Saharan Africa.
+The global focus seems so concerned with education in Africa, even though other regions have been signifiantly less literate.
+I assume that much of this dataa has changed and hhopefully literacy has gone up a lot in the psat 20 to 30 years, so I don't think it's very fair to use these former trends to inform current opinions.
+This is simply how it used to be.
+And while that is important context and history, it's also important to not discount the possibility of change - hopefully for the better.